Overview

 Configuring log forwarding

-To begin forwarding pfSense logs to Blumira, do the following:
+To begin forwarding your pfSense firewall logs to Blumira, do the following:

 - In pfSense, navigate to Status > System Logs > Settings.